wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 2: Curation](./phase2.md)

 After selecting a list and a seed user, visitors to the site will observe the results of list curation.
+Submitted list items will be divided into 3 bins: ACCEPTED, REJECTED, and PENDING.
+It will be especially important for visitors to the site to understand that different reference users see different curation results, as per [this example from Pretty Good Apps](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/exampleListCuration.md) and according to the dictates of [DIP-01](https://github.com/wds4/DCoSL/blob/336027ab4935c80804a381e05fb5181ea5bfd22c/dips/coreProtocol/01.md), one of the core principles of DCoSL.

-This will require a deep dive into the grapevine section of the DCoSL protocol.
-Although the protocol repo is still a work in progress, the Pretty Good Apps client provides a working example to see how exactly these calculations are made.
+Implementation of this phase will require a deep dive into the grapevine section of the DCoSL protocol.
+Although the protocol repo is still a work in progress, the [Pretty Good Apps client](https://github.com/wds4/pretty-good/tree/main) provides a working example to see how exactly these calculations are made.

+One of the challenges of this phase will be that the weighted average calculations are iterative and in principle repeat indefinitely.
+Therefore, they can be energy hungry.
+Probably the best way to address this problem is to stop iterations once stable results have been obtained, and to start them back up only if there is some change to the input data (such as a change in the selection of the reference user).

 # [Phase 3: User sign-in and data submission](./phase3.md)